SaadArqam/Team-Lassi/README.md

-# 📊 Benford's Law Analysis on Air Quality Index (AQI) of Indian Cities
+# 📊 Benford's Law Analysis on Air Quality Index (AQI) of Indian Cities.

 Welcome to **Team Lassi's** data science project where we analyze whether the AQI data of Indian cities follows **Benford's Law** — a fascinating mathematical phenomenon that often shows up in real-world datasets.